SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “Yes, what do I say?”
 Rainbow asked, a bit bashfully, averting her gaze to hide a blush.

 “Just be honest with her, tell her how you feel, maybe she secretly has a crush on you and just hasn’t asked because she's you know, shy.
-I had no idea Rarity liked me until after I asked her out,” Pinkie answered as she started cleaning again.
+I had suspicions Rarity liked me, but no way to confirm them without asking,” Pinkie answered as she started cleaning again.

 “Wow, that’s surprising good advice, thanks Pinkie,” Rainbow said.